Chad Reed: 2001

 Reed travelled to Europe in 2001 to compete in the FIM World 250ccc Motocross Championships, riding for Jan DeGroot's factory Kawasaki team.
 Reed was a revelation aboard his KX250, winning the Grand Prix of Lierop (Netherlands) and eventually finishing the year second to multi-time World Champion Mickaël Pichon.
 He is the first Australian to win a world 250cc GP race.

 2002

-Reed moved to the US in 2002 and picked up a ride with Yamaha of Troy.
-Reed won all but two supercross races that season to win the 125cc East Coast Supercross championship.
+Reed moved to the United States in 2002 and picked up a ride with Yamaha of Troy.
+Reed won all but two Supercross races that season to win the 125cc East Coast Supercross championship.

-Reed won his first and only 125cc National victory at Mount Morris, PA, and finishing the season third behind James Stewart Jr. and Branden Jesseman.
+Reed won his first and only 125cc National victory at Mount Morris, Pennsylvania, and finished the third season behind James Stewart Jr. and Branden Jesseman.